 - Linux 64-bit

-- Virtual Private Cloud (VPC): Select this option when the host from which you want to back up data resides in a VPC and is in the same region as the backup vault.
+- Virtual Private Cloud (VPC): Select this option if the server or VM from which you want to back up data resides in a VPC and the VPC is in the same region as the backup vault.

-- Public Network: Select this option when VPCs are unavailable.
+- Internet: Select this option if no VPCs are available.

-After you download the installation package of a file backup client, install and activate the client.
+After you download the installation package of a file backup client, perform the following steps to install and activate the client:

 - Select an installation directory, decompress the installation package, and then install

-- If your host runs Windows, run the executable file decompressed from the installation package, select an installation directory, and then follow the instructions to install the client.
+- If your server or VM runs Windows, run the executable file that is decompressed from the installation package, select an installation directory, and then follow the instructions to install the client.

-- If your host runs Linux, decompress the installation package to a specified directory
+- If your server or VM runs Linux, decompress the installation package to a specified

 ./setupcommand to install the client.